KyLoc20/snoopforms-laboratory/README.md

 ## Why I Built This

 - To privide a glance of [snoopForms](https://github.com/snoopForms/snoopforms) without any auth, and more developing features🧪
-- To help you Build&Use forms easily like a breeze🌬️🍃
+- To help you Build&Consume forms easily like a breeze🌬️🍃
-- To help you Integrate data with other services(*todo*)🕹️
+- To help you Integrate data with other services🕹️

 ## How I Built This